xrodriguezang/fuxpin-cloud-config-server/README.md

 ````

 ## Create a Run Java Jar Application with Systemd
-* For this configuration *pi* user is used to execute the serveless execution.
+* For this configuration *pi* user is used to run the serveless installation.
 Before proced, create a directory:
 ````
 /opt/java-jar
 ````